Ben Congdon

 Strengths

-- **Positional Versatility:** While he projects best at tackle, scouts note that his skill set could allow him to slide inside to guard if needed, offering valuable roster flexibility.
+• **Positional Versatility:** While projecting primarily as a tackle, his physical tools and aggressive blocking style could allow him to slide inside to guard, providing valuable roster flexibility.

 Areas to Improve